jacobbamb/jacobbamb.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Bonjour / Hej / Hi!
+I am Jacob, a DPhil candidate at University of Oxford, supervised by [Professor Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/) and [Professor Xiaowen Dong](https://web.media.mit.edu/~xdong/).
+My research explores how tools from geometry, topology, and algebra -- particularly differential geometry -- can be used to tackle problems in modern deep learning, such as graph neural networks and generative models.

+Before Oxford, I completed an MSc in Computer Science at EPFL.
+In a previous life, I was an aspiring mathematician: I earned a BSc (Honours) in Mathematics and an accelerated MSc in Mathematics, where I focused on Geometric Group Theory under the supervision of [Professor Daniel Wise](https://en.wikipedia.org/wiki/Daniel_Wise_(mathematician)).

+Along the way, I have also interned in various tech companies and startups, including (Giotto.ai)[https://www.giotto.ai/] and (Oracle Labs)[https://labs.oracle.com/pls/apex/r/labs/labs/intro].